Telehealth for diabetes self-management in primary healthcare: A systematic review and meta-analysis.

 Year 2018

-Background Diabetes mellitus is prevalent worldwide and the majority of the patients with this metabolic disease are managed in primary healthcare settings.
+BACKGROUND: Diabetes mellitus is prevalent worldwide and the majority of the patients with this metabolic disease are managed in primary healthcare settings.
 Self-management is, therefore, crucial for the health and wellbeing of people with diabetes.
 Due to the advancement of information technologies, telehealth intervention as self-management measures potentially offer a possible solution in the primary healthcare arena to cope with the increasing demand for diabetes control.
-Methods This study aims to systematically review the effectiveness of telehealth on diabetes control self-management in primary healthcare settings.
+METHODS: This study aims to systematically review the effectiveness of telehealth on diabetes control self-management in primary healthcare settings.
 A keyword search was conducted in six databases for randomised controlled trials.
 Data extraction and quality assessment of the reviewed studies were done with standardised forms and checklists.
 A meta-analysis was also performed in this review.
-Results Of the seven studies included in this review, all of them reported a decreasing level of glycated haemoglobin.
+RESULTS: Of the seven studies included in this review, all of them reported a decreasing level of glycated haemoglobin.
 Four studies examined the effect of telehealth interventions on fasting plasma glucose levels; however, the overall effects were insignificant.
 It is, nonetheless, encouraging to see two studies which investigated their effect on two-hour post-meal glucose levels, and showed positive effects for glycaemic control self-management in the short term.
 This finding, though only from two studies, points to a promising future of utilising telehealth interventions in controlling this metabolic disease in the primary healthcare arena.
-Conclusions This review showed positive effects of telehealth interventions for diabetes control self-management at the primary healthcare stage.
+CONCLUSIONS: This review showed positive effects of telehealth interventions for diabetes control self-management at the primary healthcare stage.
 Further studies are required to evaluate the cost-effectiveness of telehealth interventions.
+(PsycInfo Database Record (c) 2021 APA, all rights reserved)

 Epistemonikos ID: 10fd24a2288f50c12eaeb30765f67cf2dff7a143